-- 31. The Head of Audit and Risk prepares the internal audit strategy and annual plan in consultation with the Director of Resources and Section 151 Officer, and senior management. - 32.
-The Head of Audit and Risk presents these annually to the Audit and Governance Committee for approval and provides in-year revisions to the Audit and Governance Committee as part of the update report presented at each meeting.
+- 19. The Head of Audit and Risk prepares the internal audit strategy and annual plan in consultation with the Head of Function (Resources) / Section 151 Officer and senior management. - 20.
+The Head of Audit and Risk presents these annually to the Audit and Governance Committee for approval.
+In-year revisions are provided to the Audit and Governance Committee as part of the update report presented at each meeting.